The exhibition is produced by Bildmuseet with funding support from Umeå2014 and Kulturkontakt Nord (Nordic Culture Point).

-Liselotte Wajstedt / The Lost One
+Liselotte Wajstedt / The Lost One.
+View from the exhibition, Bildmuseet, 2014.

 In the installation The Lost One, Liselotte Wajstedt creates a tender narrative about her grandmother.
 She examines a personal history and discovers connections to her own life.
 The work also reflects several profoundly universal questions and ideas about life.
 The piece consists of a film, an oral narrative, a photograph and a kolt.